Google Analytics 4 (GA4): What’s New & How to Switch

 Enhanced Measurement

-New Reporting
+New reporting

 In line with the new Event + Parameter measurement model, there are various changes to how users can create reports, including options previously only offered to users of the paid G360 Google Analytics service.
 For example, the basic set of reports on your GA4 dashboard will cover Acquisition, Engagement, Monetization, and Retention but the old Universal Analytics categories (Real-Time, Audience, Behavior, Conversions) can still be created in the custom reporting section.